 Explore A Cave

-If Stalactites are your think, head 22 miles northeast of Staunton to Grand Caverns National Landmark.
-These caverns were discovered in the very early 1800s and both sides made use of them during the Civil War (you can look for soldiers’ graffiti on the walls).
+If Stalactites are your thing, head 22 miles northeast of Staunton to Grand Caverns.
+These caverns were discovered in the early 1800s and both the Union and Confederate armies usedf them during the Civil War.
+You can look for soldiers’ graffiti on the walls.

 Seventy-minute tours take you on a mile-long walk through the grotto.
-While you’re there you can walk or bike ride in the surrounding park and use the pool during the summer.
+While you’re there you can walk, kayak or bike ride in the surrounding park.

 Ride Horses